altocodenl/tagaway/readme.md

 ### Todo beta

 - Fix: When uploading repeated with lastModified that sets date, check that year tag is added to tags:USER
-- Fix: warn if no geodata at start.
 - Test: Change year tags to variables based on tk rather than constants.

 - Pivs